Nullness Specification (draft)

 -

-any type whose nullness operator is
+any type whose nullness operator there is reason to be comfortable treating as

 MINUS_NULL

-any augmented class or array type
+any augmented class, array, or null type

 When code dereferences an expression, we anticipate that tools will check whether the expression is null-exclusive under every parameterization.